“Obviously, I was watching the Ukrainian version of the Tahrir Square revolution. Is it a coincidence? Is it only my imagination? … I don’t think so”

 Editing: Jim W. Dean

-Posted by Dr. Ashraf Ezzat on March 4, 2014, With 3940 Reads Filed under Europe, Middle East, Russia, World.
+Posted by Dr. Ashraf Ezzat on March 4, 2014, With 3950 Reads Filed under Europe, Middle East, Russia, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.